 IMPORTANT: You should purchase a wireless network solution that integrates natively with directory services...and only integrates once.

 Many wireless manufacturers propose a standalone authentication appliance to act as the intermediary between the wireless controller and the Windows authentication servers.
 We recommend solutions to our clients that offer native integration with IAS/NPS and LDAP.
 Our solution uses the wireless controller as this intermediary and even includes diagnostics for testing successful authentication processes.
 We have even seen some solutions where each of the access points have to be recognized by the server as a validated authenticator whereas our solution requires the server only knows about the controller.
 Can you imagine having to enter in hundreds or even thousands of access points into the server manually?

 The big takeaway here is that most likely you do not need to purchase anything additional in order to use 802.1x on your wireless network.
 Use what you have already in place and make sure you choose a wireless solution that does not require additional hardware or manual labor to make 802.1x work for you.Have more questions about how to do this?
-We specialize in wireless design for schools and can help.
 You can also download our free school wireless network design guide for some additional tips on building a school wireless network the right way.